gabriellesote/gabriellesote/README.md

 # :spider_web: Sites

-Currently, I'm studying HTML and CSS through  <a href="https://www.cursoemvideo.com/" target="_blank"> CursoemVideo:link: </a>, with the guidance of Professor Guanabara.
+Currently I'm studying HTML and CSS through  <a href="https://www.cursoemvideo.com/" target="_blank"> CursoemVideo:link: </a>, with the guidance of Professor Guanabara.

 ## :art: Projects